 James Butler “Wild Bill” Hickok epitomized the adventureous men of the wild west I envisioned as a boy.
 He was among my favorite characters I read and heard about, and made even more famous, in the television and film westerns of the 50s and 60s.
 Characters that included the likes of Bat Masterson, Wyatt Earp, the fictional Marshall Matt Dillon, Bret Maverick and Paladin from Have Gun – Will Travel.
 All of them good guys, ‘cept they all wore black hats, Dillon the single exception!
-Hickok lived a most interesting life of notoriety, some said he was the fastest gun in the west, but, as boys are apt to be, I was most intrigued by the drama and circumstances of his death.
-Continue reading
+Hickok lived a most interesting life of notoriety.
+Some said he was the fastest gun in the west, but, as boys are apt to be, I was most intrigued by the drama and circumstances of his death. (more…)

 I’ve been distracted of late, it isn’t the first time but this blog is never far from my mind.
 I’m always conflicted on what to write about and how long these entries should be, not to mention finding the time to concentrate on whatever subject it is I finally choose.

 Realizing I post regularly to my Facebook page on a myriad of subjects I got to thinking today: Why not just expound on some of those same things here within my blog?
 After all, each entry doesn’t have to be a lengthy epic of paragraph after paragraph of astounding, deep-thinking commentary.
 It just needs to be a sharing of a single thought or two on my interest of the day, something I hope worthy of sharing with you my regulars.
 Something “compelling” would be a word a friend often uses.
 So, here goes!